Graveflo/nfind/README.md

 * compatible with windows and posix paths

 ## why not use
-* new; could be missing some test cases
+* new - could be missing some test cases
-* although tested on windows the win API code could probably be better
+* although tested on windows, the win API code could probably be better

 ## nfind program

 With the library is an implementation of a find utility.
 I made it because I always forget the syntax for unix find.
 It's a simple example of how to use the library.
-Below are the help menus for the program.
+Below are the help menus from the program.

 build with:
 ```bash